eznuk/eznukutils/README.md

 Utilities related to arrays.

 ### cv
-Helpers related to the constant volumen technique.
+Utilities related to the constant volumen technique.

 ### mathutils
 Utilities related to math.